department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 title: Accordions
 ---

-# Additional Info
+# Accordions

 <div class="va-introtext" markdown="1">
-AdditionalInfo components are interactive components that reveal and hide content from the page.
+Accordions are a list of headers that can be clicked to hide or reveal additional content.
 </div>

 <div class="site-c-showcase">